rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 <a name="5.26.385.3">5.26.385.3</a> If the basis of the supplied place is not apparent from the rest of the description, always make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the source of the information (see [5.285.32.4](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.4)).

-<a name="5.26.385.4">5.26.385.4</a> If no place of distribution can be conjectured, record “Place of distribution not identified” in square brackets.
+<a name="5.26.385.4">5.26.385.4</a> If no place of distribution can be conjectured, record “Place of distribution not identified” in square brackets if considered important.

 >**Example:**
 ><CITE>[Place of distribution not identified]</CITE>